hammadtariq/Dashboard-django/README.md

-# Learn Python 3 in Baby Steps
+# Django with Python 3

 # Create a virtual environment by writing commands in terminal
 Follow Link for setting up the environment: http://tutorial.djangogirls.org/en/django_installation/